AntoxaAlex/chat_app/README.md

 # CyberChatApp

-Cyber Chat is a simple web chat using bidirectional communication.
+Cyber Chat is a simple web chat using bidirectional communication(Socket.io).
+Server logic is built with help of Node.js and its framework Express.

 ### Built with: